GeorgeMos/Modular_Neural_Networks/README.md

 # MachineLearning
  Simple Neural Network Implementation in C++

-To compile for linux systems run: make all.
-To clear compilation files run: make clean
+To compile for linux systems run: make all  To clear compilation files run: make clean